AbobkrAli/TTO/README.md

 # TTO

-A simple PHP project for school management with different user roles (supervisor and teacher).
+A simple PHP project for college management with different user roles (supervisor and teacher).

 ## Features